 Rev. Paul S. Zimmermann was called in 1996, to serve as the Senior Administrative Pastor.
 He served the congregation until he accepted a call to Florida in 2005.

-Rev. John Kah accepted a call to the congregation, as Senior Administrative Pastor in 2006.
+Rev. John Kah accepted a call to the congregation, as Senior Administrative Pastor in 2006 and served faithfully until retirement in 2018.

-Rev. Timothy Blau (The Pastor of many costumes) was called to our congregation in 2018 and is still our fearless leader!
+Rev. Timothy Blau was called to our congregation in 2018 and currently still serves today.